iheathers/Coin-Game-DOM-Manipulation/README.md

 # Coin Game Starter

 A fun, interactive game where the player uses the arrow keys to move an avatar and collect coins.
 Each time the avatar collects a coin, the score increases, and the coin moves to a new random position on the screen.

+You can play the game live here: [Coin Game - DOM Manipulation](https://iheathers.github.io/Coin-Game-DOM-Manipulation/)

 ![Gameplay Screenshot](https://media.giphy.com/media/Hx13ouuEzEff1GbcpJ/giphy.gif)

 ## How to Play

+1. **Desktop**:
-1. Use the arrow keys to move the avatar.
+   - Use the arrow keys to move the avatar.
      - **Arrow Up**: Move the avatar up.
      - **Arrow Down**: Move the avatar down.
      - **Arrow Right**: Move the avatar to the right.
      - **Arrow Left**: Move the avatar to the left.

+2. **Mobile**:
+   - Swipe in the direction you want to move the avatar.
+   - The avatar will follow the swipe direction (up, down, left, right).

-2. When the avatar touches the coin, the score increases by one point, and the coin moves to a new random location.
+3. When the avatar touches the coin, the score increases by one point, and the coin moves to a new random location.

-3. Try to collect as many coins as possible!
+4. Try to collect as many coins as possible!

 ## Features

-- Responsive avatar movement with keyboard arrow keys.
+- Responsive avatar movement with keyboard arrow keys and touch events.
 - Random coin positioning when the coin is collected.
 - Keeps track of and displays the score.